Bolldiaz/MMU/README.md

 # MMU
 Virtualiziation of the Memory Managment Unit (MMU), linux like written in cpp

-VirtualMemory.h   -- Header of the MMU implementaion VirtualMemory.cpp -- Implementaion of the MMU, suppurts the virtual commands of read & write from the virtual memory.
+VirtualMemory.h     -- Header of the MMU implementaion.

+VirtualMemory.cpp   -- Implementaion of the MMU, suppurts the virtual commands of read & write from the virtual memory.

-PhysicalMemory.h   -- Header of the the "Physical-Memory" implementaion PhysicalMemory.cpp -- Implementaion of the "Physical-Memory", suppurts the "physical" commands of read & write from the "physical" memory.
+PhysicalMemory.h    -- Header of the the "Physical-Memory" implementaion.

+PhysicalMemory.cpp  -- Implementaion of the "Physical-Memory", suppurts the "physical" commands of read & write from the "physical" memory.

 MemoryConstants.h   -- Contain some memory size constants and macros